 Next, look for scholarships.
 Do this early and often, so you can drive that sticker price of college down even further with the best kind of bargaining tool: free money.
 Use online search tools, like Sallie Mae’s Scholarship Search (home to more than $24 billion in scholarships) to match with available scholarships.

-When it comes to the cost of college, it’s not a simple one-size-fits-all price tag.
-But with the right tools, and a commitment to do some homework, you can gain a clear understanding of what’s ahead, and make sure your college investment is worth every penny.
+When it comes to calculating how much college costs, it’s not a simple one-size-fits-all price tag.
+But with the right tools, and a commitment to do some homework, you can gain a clear understanding of what’s ahead and how much to save for college so you can make sure your college investment is worth every penny.
 And this investment, unlike cars, won’t depreciate in value once you’re off campus!